In-Context Learning of Temporal Point Processes with Foundation Inference Models: Introduction

-\begin{enumerate} \item Introduce a synthetic data generation framework for sampling event sequences from a \textit{prior distribution over Hawkes processes}, with randomized base intensities, kernels, and interaction types (excitatory, inhibitory, neutral).
-We empirically demonstrate that this construction encodes a strong prior, enabling models trained on it to \textit{generalize} across both in-distribution processes and real-world event data. \item Train the first transformer-based recognition model capable of estimating \textit{in-context} the conditional intensity functions of \textit{marked temporal point processes}, where history representations serve as queries and the encoded sequence context provides the keys and values.
+\begin{enumerate} \item Introduce a synthetic data generation framework for sampling event sequences from a \textit{broad prior distribution over MTPPs}, with randomized base intensities, kernels, and interaction types (i.e., excitatory, inhibitory, neutral).
+We empirically demonstrate that this construction encodes a strong prior, enabling models trained on it to \textit{generalize} across both in-distribution processes and real-world event data.

+\item Train the first transformer-based recognition model capable of estimating \textit{in-context} the conditional intensity functions of MTPPs, where history representations serve as queries and the encoded sequence context provides the keys and values.

 \item Show that the resulting model achieves strong \textit{zero-shot} performance across synthetic benchmarks and multiple real-world datasets, and that it can be \textit{rapidly finetuned on new event data}. \end{enumerate}